Max Montana

-Max Montana Hoetzel (born January 11, 1996) is an American-German professional basketball player who last played for Keflavík of the Úrvalsdeild karla.
-He played college basketball for Indiana and San Diego State.
+Max Montana Hoetzel (born January 11, 1996) is an American and German former basketball player.
+He played college basketball for Indiana and San Diego State before playing professionally in Europe.

 High school career

 Montana attended Wilbraham & Monson Academy where he averaged 16 points, 8 rebounds and 4 assists as a senior.

 College career

 Montana started his college career with Indiana in 2014 where he averaged 2.4 points and 1.3 rebounds in 7.7 minutes per game during his freshman season.
 He transferred to San Diego State in 2015 and redshirted the 2015–2016 season.
 During the 2016–2017 season, he averaged 7.7 points and 3.8 rebounds per game.
 During his junior season he averaged 6.9 points in 26 games.
 He missed six games after hyperextending his knee in the second game of the season.
 In 2018, he decided to forgo his final year of eligibility and turn pro.